Get exclusive offers, new CoolStays and late deals delivered to your inbox. Join 30,000+ fellow travellers today.

 Want to stay somewhere quintessentially British, but want to escape the more traditional options?
 Then check out Seabank, a sea front villa built around two 19th century Studley rail carriages and celebrate a bit of British steam history with your stay.

 Set as close to the beach as you get without getting shingle in your shoes, you have prime access to the quiet and pretty much always uncrowded beach.
 The enclosed veranda offers uninterrupted sea views, so you can admire the waves with your morning coffee, or see the moon reflected on the water as you sit with a nightcap.

 The interior is decorated in duck egg blues and creams, which gives Seabank an appropriately nautical feel.
-Every effort has been taken to make this a home from home, from the gorgeous kitchen, to the deckchair striped blinds that hang at the windows and the polka dot table cloth, right down to the adorable sailboat bedding on the bunk beds.
+Every effort has been taken to make this a home from home, from the gorgeous kitchen, to the deckchair striped blinds that hang at the windows and the seagull table cloth, right down to the adorable sailboat bedding on the bunk beds.
 Every attention to detail has been applied here in order to create a home that is stylish, quirky and ultimately a joy to stay in.